 I’m a senior mental health clinician and educator who splits my time between working with people in a mental health crisis in the Emergency Department, taking calls on a Mental Health Crisis Intake Line, and working proactively in educating other health professionals and the community about how to better understand mental health problems and also substance use and addiction.

-Over the years I’ve gained extensive experience in emergency and trauma, rural nursing, alcohol and other drug counselling, and psychiatric nursing across both the public and private sectors and for the last six years I worked on the road with Victorian Police on a crisis mental health response team; Mental Health and Police Response (MHaP) which has mental health clinicians on the road with police attending triple zero emergency calls that involve a mental health crisis.
+Over the years I’ve gained extensive experience in emergency and trauma nursing, rural nursing, alcohol and other drug counselling, and psychiatric nursing across both the public and private sectors and for the last six years I’ve worked on the road with Victorian Police on a crisis mental health response team; Mental Health and Police Response (MHaP) which has mental health clinicians on the road with police attending triple zero emergency calls that involve a mental health crisis.

 I’m particularly fascinated by the impact that exercise, nutrition, community, meaning and purpose, and practices like yoga have on a person’s mental health as well as living a simple life of reflection, contentment, and wonderment.
 You can learn more about how nutrition and exercise have impacted me personally here

 I hold a Master’s Degree in Health Science (Mental Health and Addiction) and as a part of my own ongoing education I am currently completing a Certificate in Plant-Based Nutrition through e-Cornell University in the States which explores nutrition and society, diseases of affluence and plant based practice for clinician’s and educators such as myself.
 And just to make sure I don’t have too much spare time I’m currently studying a Masters in Human Nutrition.

 Australian Health Practitioner Regulation Agency (AHPRA)